Using Home Assistant for centralised home control

 Heat pump seasonal setback

-Numbered steps to implement a simple automation in Home Assistant:
+To build a simple automation in Home Assistant:

 - Cloud-only devices: replace them or use a local bridge.

 Local control reduces exposure.
-My practical steps:
+The practical steps are straightforward:

 - Keep Home Assistant on a VLAN or separate network from guest Wi-Fi.